 Job fell to his knees in the flickering darkness, letting his limp body drop to the earth.
 Lying on his side, he seized a handful of dirt and smeared it into an open sore on his face.

-Zophar, the man who had come from Naamath to see his friend through the double tragedy, watched Job with a tilt of his head.
+Zophar, the man who had come from Naamath to witness first-hand what double tragedy does to a man, watched Job with a tilt of his head.
 Like a lion stalking prey, he had observed, in silence, the anguished and broken priest lead himself into a circle.
 Exhausted by his repeated boasts of innocence, Job had finished where he started, lying with his spine curved inward, like a defenseless animal or an unborn child.